Daltimore/react-todolist/README.md

+## Simple react todo

-A simple react todo list.
+A simple react todo list, that can add todos and delete todos.